WG-EMM-99/01 More Info |

 WG-EMM-99/13 More Info |

-Cephalopod diet of the southern elephant seal (Mirounga leonina) at King George Island, South Shetland Islands G.A.
-Daneri, A.R.
-Carlini (Argentina) and P.G.K.
-Rodhouse (United Kingdom)
+Cephalopod diet of the southern elephant seal (Mirounga leonina) at King George Island, South Shetland Islands Daneri, G.A., A.R.
+Carlini and P.G.K.
+Rodhouse

 Abstract: